Wednesday, October 30, 2024

 “Priest called ‘Michelangelo of the Midwest’ for elaborate church paintings” – WGN Chicago article on the art of Fr.
 Thomas Loya.

 In 2008, the Eparchy of Parma, Ohio sponsored a dinner in memory of our martyred Paul Bishop Gojdich.
 As we remember our four martyred bishops, Hopko, Romzha, Gojdich, and Chira, let us never forget that this sort of persecution was not rare amongst other clergy and faithful in the “old country.”
 I recount a story that touches me personally by at least a couple of related priests from the family of my father’s mother (Elizabeth Bachinsky Loya).
+There were other martyrs, de facto as described below, including my great grandfather Fr.
+Daniel Bachinsky Sr. and my great uncle Fr.
+Daniel Bachinsky Jr.

 A photo of my grandparents, my father’s (Joseph Loya) parents, the late Rev. John Loya and his wife Pani Elizabeth.
 Her maiden name was Bachinsky and they were married before his ordination in November of 1922.
 Elizabeth was one of eight children, among them Fr.
 Daniel Bachinsky Jr., her brother.
 (Her father was Fr.
 Daniel Bachinsky Sr.)